IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/smart-contract-5.png)

-This will result in a `global-citizen@0.0.1` package under the 'Smart Contract Packages' palette.
+This results in a `global-citizen@0.0.1` package under the 'Smart Contracts' palette.
 Next, make sure your local fabric is started by checking the 'Fabric Environments' palette.
 If you see the message '1 Org Local Fabric (click to start)', click that message to start your local blockchain network.

 Once the network is started, click instantiate (1).
 Make sure the `global-citizen@0.0.1` package is selected when asked which package to select.
 Hit \<Enter\> to accept the defaults on all other questions asked.